 According to the original study’s results, children who are able to successfully wait for the second reward tended to have better life outcomes like higher SAT scores, lower BMI scores, and higher incomes than their peers who couldn’t resist the first marshmallow.

-But further research on the marshmallow study has found that economic status and your relationship with money also play a role in whether you’ll be able to successfully delay gratification and wait for the second reward.
+But further research on the marshmallow study has found that economic status and your relationship with money also play a role in whether you’ll be able to delay gratification and wait for the second reward successfully.

 What does the marshmallow experiment have to do with personal finance?

 Well, budgeting your money and paying off debt is very similar to waiting for that second marshmallow.
-There’s always going to be some kind of temptation – maybe you’re hungry, maybe you LOVE marshmallows and there is a sale going on right now – that incentives you to stray from your short and long-term money goals.
+There’s always going to be some kind of temptation – maybe you’re hungry, maybe you LOVE marshmallows, and there is a sale going on right now that incentivizes you to stray from your short and long-term money goals.

-And as further marshmallow studies have shown, sometimes we make a decision to eat the marshmallow because we’re sick and tired of people telling us that if we “just wait” we’ll get a second marshmallow.
+And as further marshmallow studies have shown, sometimes we decide to eat the marshmallow because we’re sick and tired of people telling us that if we “just wait” we’ll get a second marshmallow.
 Similar to the often-mocked financial advice that if you were to make coffee at home instead of buying it from the coffee shop you would be a millionaire by now.

 Post-Pandemic Revenge Spending

 After increasing savings rates during the pandemic, Americans are now engaging in ‘revenge spending’ or buying more ‘want’ items than usual – even if it means incurring debt.

 On average, Americans spent $765 more per month through 2021 than they did in 2020.
 That amount was over $1,000 a month for those in the millennial and Gen-Z age groups.